VSmague/Optimization-of-a-Delivery-Network/README.md

 ## Format of output files

 The output folder contains files output.x.out ($x \in {1, 2, 3, ..., 9}$) which correspond to the input files input.x.in.
-They contain the minimum power required to complete each route in the corresponding input file, and these powers are calculated by the min_power_amélioré function.
+They contain the minimum power required to complete each route in the corresponding input file, and these powers are calculated by the min_power_ameliore function.

 # ENSAE 1A : projet de programmation